void

 Background

 The hospital has a history that goes back almost 700 years and is functioning to this very day (2024).
-The hospital was the first in Europe to carry out an amputation of limbs under full anaesthesia (1847).
-In 1997 a major reconstruction started but was complicated by the disastrous floods of 2002[a].
+It was the first in Europe to carry out an amputation of limbs under full anaesthesia (1847).
+In 1997, a major reconstruction started but was complicated by the disastrous floods of 2002[a].

 Quote(s) from the novel